Skip to content

 United KingdomFrance

-Prime Minister Nawaf Salam announced an immediate ban on all Hezbollah security and military activities, declaring them illegal under Lebanese law.
-He ordered Hezbollah to surrender its weapons and directed security services to prevent further missile or drone launches from Lebanese territory and to detain those responsible.
+Lebanese Prime Minister Nawaf Salam declared an immediate ban on all Hezbollah security and military activities, declaring them illegal.
+He demanded Hezbollah surrender its weapons and ordered security services to prevent further missile or drone launches from Lebanese soil and to detain those responsible.

 Israel has named Secretary-General Naim Qassem for elimination — a man who holds the role only because his two predecessors were killed by Israel in rapid succession.